Education and Literacy

 Scholarships are offered for both local and private schools.
 Students and their families commit to good grades and strong attendance.
 Scholarships includes registration fees, books and other supplies, monthly tuition, uniforms, transportation, other fees, and replacement cost of the student’s contribution to the family income.

 Eighteen students were served in the first year enabling their 2018 school expenses to be covered in full.
-In 2019 twenty-two students received scholarships, and in 2020 twenty-seven did so.
-There are twenty-one students in 2021.
+In 2019 twenty-two students received scholarships, in 2020 twenty-seven did so, in 2021 twenty-one students benefited, and in 2022, there are thirty-one students!

 The scholarship program is governed locally by community members in the village.
 The Nimasac Community Scholarship Committee makes scholarship recommendations based on an application process and provides regular on-going support to each student and their family.
 Families and students attend monthly meetings where they talk about challenges, share their school experiences, and report their compliance with the scholarship program.